 5. Matched Betting Calculator

-The second important piece of Matched Betting Software you’ll need is a Calculator (in one format or another).
+The second important piece of Matched Betting Software you’ll need is a Matched Betting Calculator (in one format or another).

 The OddsMonkey Calculator is easy to use.
 It tells Matched Bettors precisely what their Lay stake should be.

-I’m not the only one that rates OddsMonkey.
+I’m not the only one that rates OddsMonkey Premium.
 Check out this review by Smart Sports Trader.

-A Matched Betting Service incorporates the Odds Matching Tool (#4) and Calculator (#5), as well as all the other resources you’ll require to get started.
-Seasoned Matched Bettors also benefit from Matched Betting Services, using the information they provide on reloads in order to sustain regular profits.
+Matched Betting Services incorporate the Odds Matching Tool (#4), Calculator (#5), and provide all the guidance you’ll need to get started.
+Seasoned Matched Bettors also benefit from the reloads listed on specialist Matched Betting subscription sites, and use that information to sustain regular profits.